rs87546/kubernates_docker_training/Day3/README.md

 ```

 #### Configure Master01 Virtual Machine
-From the Ubuntu Server, login to Master01 VM
+From the Ubuntu Server, login to Master01 VM (Ideally, you will have the VM window open, hence SSH is not required )
 ```
 ssh root@192.168.100.11
 ```